keynou/insightPro/README.md

 the special help of &AMP; so whenever there was a "&AMP" in the cell value, I wouldn't separate the cell into 2 different cells.

 # Instructions
-***The objective is to analyze the input file of h1b applications and create 2 output files
+*** The objective is to analyze the input file of h1b applications and create 2 output files.

 # Output
 The program creates 2 output files in the folder of ../output: